Flodders in America

-Story
+Plot

 The city council comes into contact with a cultural exchange project in the United States, which proposes to have an average family of either country live for a year in the other one.
 The sneaky councilman proposes the Flodders, who have been causing many problems over the last year, for the exchange, in the hope of getting rid of them for good.
 Sjakie van Kooten, the social worker who is guiding the Flodders' social integration, is sent with them.

 After a flight in which the family causes many problems, Sjakie and the Flodders land in New York.
 When Sjakie is renting a car, the Flodders are mistaken for a Russian delegation of scientists and taken to the Plaza Hotel.
 Sjakie loses the family and has his car towed away, forcing him to take a taxi to the office of his American colleagues, only to get stuck in the New York traffic and thereby arriving to late at the office and at the hotel he booked.
 The Flodders meanwhile go sightseeing in Manhattan and are invited to the reception of the Roosevelt Foundation which was meant for the Russian doctors.
 At the reception, a young man named Geoffrey sees daughter Kees and immediately tries to hook up with her, claiming he instantly fell in love.
 When the family gets back at the Plaza Hotel, the staff has found out about the mix-up and the Flodders are thrown out, forcing them to spend the night in Central Park.
 The next day, they get food by stealing a hot dog car and later by roasting some birds.

 When searching through Sjakie's suitcase, the Flodders find the phone number of the exchange project and ring the office, where Sjakie has just arrived.
 When trying to get a taxi, Sjakie gets pushed aside and his glasses fall through a grid, which results in him getting stuck while trying to retrieve them.
 Hours go by, with Sjakie even getting robbed by two hoodlums and being urinated on by a dog, until a demented homeless person helps him out and takes him to a shelter to get some food.
 However, a fight breaks out in the shelter, after which the police arrive and throw Sjakie and the homeless person in jail for a few days.
 The Flodders meanwhile rescue a man who is attacked by a group of muggers, after which the grateful man introduces himself as Larry Rosenbaum and takes them to the shady night club he owns.
 Soon he proposes they come work for him.